Accepting Pennsylvania doula clients. May – June 2022, next visit not scheduled so check your due date with me!

 Accepting virtual doula clients any time, anywhere!
 All meetings and support via Zoom

 *Mothers have a greater satisfaction with their birth experience

 *Less use of pain medication

 The American College of Obstetrics and Gynecology (ACOG) has acknowledged the benefit of continuous support of a doula.
 Read article here

 As a doula, my role is supportive and not medical.
-I can explain the medical side, but the decision-making is for you and your care provider.
+As a nurse and experienced doula I can explain the medical side, but the decision-making is for you and your care provider.
 My focus is on you and your needs.